[Updated] “Settled status” headache: updating details after passport renewals

-People who have obtained “settled status” in the UK have to update the details every time they change the passport or identity card they used to apply, the Home Office requires.
-But users and support groups say that at the moment this is not that easy.
+EU citizens who have acquired “settled status” in the UK have to update their personal details every time they change the passport or identity card they used to apply, the Home Office requires.
+They also have to update UK address, phone number or email, whenever they change.

-The EU settlement scheme (or “settled status”) was designed to replace the EU’s permanent residence system after the UK decided to leave the European Union.
-It is meant to grant residence and social security rights in the UK to non-British citizens from the European Union (EU), Norway, Iceland, Liechtenstein and Switzerland.
+The EU settlement scheme (or “settled status”) was designed to replace the EU’s permanent residence system after the UK exit from the European Union.
+It is meant to confirm residence and social security rights in the UK of citizens from the European Union (EU), Norway, Iceland, Liechtenstein and Switzerland, and their family members.

 You may be required to prove your status in order to demonstrate your right to work, or to access benefits and services, for example to prospective employers and landlords, the National Health Service (NHS), other Government departments and local authorities.Home Office settled status confirmation letter.